Nigeria records 23 new COVID-19 infections, no new death -

 Five states and the FCT recorded 23 new cases of COVID-19 infection on Friday.

-It stated that Plateau recorded the highest number of nine new infections, followed by the FCT and Bauchi State which recorded six and three cases, respectively.
+It stated that Plateau State recorded the highest number of nine new infections, followed by the FCT and Bauchi State, which recorded six and three cases respectively.

 Sokoto State recorded three new cases, while Kaduna and Katsina States recorded one case each.